The Holocaust in Italy: Situation prior to 8 September 1943

-On July 25, 1943, with the fall of the Fascist Regime and the arrest of Benito Mussolini, the situation in the Italian concentration camps changed.
+On 25 July 1943, with the fall of the Fascist Regime and the arrest of Benito Mussolini, the situation in the Italian concentration camps changed.
 Inmates, including Jewish prisoners, were gradually released.
-However, this process was not completed by the time German authorities took over the camps in northern-central Italy on September 8, 1943.
-Luckily, hundreds of Jewish refugees who were imprisoned in the major camps in the South (Campagna internment camp and Ferramonti di Tarsia) were liberated by the Allies before the arrival of the Germans, but 43,000 Jews (35,000 Italians and 8,000 refugees from other countries) were trapped in the territories now under control of the Italian Social Republic.
+However, this process was not completed by the time German authorities took over the camps in northern-central Italy on 8 September 1943.
+Hundreds of Jewish refugees who were imprisoned in the major camps in the South (Campagna internment camp and Ferramonti di Tarsia) were liberated by the Western Allies.

+Wehrmacht troops began Operation Achse: they forcibly disarmed the Italian armed forces and occupied large parts of Italy.

+On 12 September 1943, a German commando freed Mussolini, who was in custody in the Gran Sasso massif.

+43,000 Jews (35,000 Italians and 8,000 refugees from other countries) were trapped in the territories now under control of the Italian Social Republic.

-In general, the fate and persecution of Jews in Italy between 1938 and 1943 has received only very limited attention in the Italian media.
-Lists of Jews drawn up to enforce the racial laws would be used to round them up after the Italian surrender on September 8, 1943.
+In general, the fate and persecution of Jews in Italy between 1938 and 1943 has received only little attention in the Italian media.

+Lists of Jews drawn up to enforce the racial laws would be used to round them up after the Italian surrender on 8 September 1943.

 The Holocaust in Italy

-The murdering of Jews in Italy began on September 8, 1943, after German troops seized control of Northern and Central Italy, freed Benito Mussolini from prison and installed him as the head of the puppet state of the Italian Social Republic.
+The murdering of Jews in Italy began on 8 September 1943, after German troops seized control of Northern and Central Italy, freed Benito Mussolini from prison and installed him as the head of the puppet state of the Italian Social Republic.